Through the lens

 IN ANOTHER MAN’S SHOES:

-* Time Travel Turtle was a guest of Foto Ruta but, as always, all opinions are his own.
+* Time Travel Turtle was a guest of Foto Ruta but the opinions, over-written descriptions and bad jokes are his own.